009

 All said and done

-Stop asking ‘What is my purpose?', instead ask 'what keeps calling me?'
+Stop asking ‘What is my purpose.'

 When that level of clarity exists, meaning follows, so does accountability.